For Harbaughs, it's about sibling respect

 "We had some knockdown drag-outs when we were younger," John Harbaugh said.
 "I can remember my mom screaming, whaling and crying, ‘You're brothers!
 You are not supposed to act like this!
 You're supposed to get along better!'
 There are probably a lot of mothers out there that can relate to that."

-John still calls Jim the most underrated quarterback who ever played.
+John still calls Jim the most underrated quarterback that ever played.
 "If you can’t root for your brother," John said, "I don’t know who you could possibly root for in the world."

 Jim believes John's success as an NFL head coach paved the way for him by putting out the notion, "Maybe Jim's just cut from the same cloth."